1854books/VCRM/README.md

 ---. *Manifesto of the Communist Party.* Translated by Friedrich Engels, Charles H. Kerr & Company, 1906.

+Nehru, Jawaharlal.
+“A Tryst with Destiny.”
+Constituent Assembly of India, 14 August 1947, The Council House, New Delhi.
+Keynote Address.

 Publius. *The Federalist.* John and Andrew M'Lean, 1788.